Skip to content

 5. expression parsing functions

-Now we we will need to implement functions to parse all of the other expressions that we need.
-And we need to add those expressions to our expression enum, and also update token stats.
+Now we will implement functions to parse all the other expressions that we need.
+Next we need to add those expressions to our expression enum, and update token stats.

-Will be called when parsing = += -= *= /= tokens.
-It will be used when eg.
+This function will be called when parsing = += -= *= /= tokens.
+For example, it will be used when:

 a += 52

-It needs to know value, operator and target to assign.
+It needs to know value, operator, and target to assign to.

 parser/parsing_functions/mod.rs